dendenxu/MediConnect-Front/README.md

 3. Once you're done with your work from your own branch, that is, you've tested it on your own machine that the functionality and ui layout/coloring corresponds to the specification provided to you, you can create a **Pull Request** at [GitHub](https://github.com/dendenxu/MediConnect-Front/pulls) from your branch to `master`, we'll deal with it by merging it or telling your to merge `master` into your branch first.

 ## Creating Commits

+**These are assumed to be applied AUTOMATICALLY by commitlint.
+You won't be able to commit if anything is wrong.**

 You should divide your work into specific, recognizable blocks of coding to make your commit clean and organized.